 Employment Opportunities for Peer Learning Support Positions

-If you are a CMU student and if you have a genuine love for teaching and collaborating with your peers, we may have the job for you!
-We invite you to apply for positions as Academic Coaches, Communication Support Consultants, Peer Tutors, Supplemental Instruction (SI) Leaders and Tartan Scholars Ambassadors.
+Are you a CMU student who loves teaching and collaborating with your peers?
+If so, then we invite you to apply for a student staff position at the Student Academic Success Center.
+We are now accepting applications for Academic Coaches, Communication Support Consultants, Peer Tutors, Supplemental Instruction (SI) Leaders and Tartan Scholars Ambassadors.

 The role of an Academic Coach (AC) can be best described as a personal consultant to CMU students.
 ACs meet regularly with students to assess work/life balance, develop and implement strategies to strengthen that balance, and provide both academic and social support throughout the process.
 ACs provide holistic one-on-one peer support and group workshops to help students find and implement their conditions for success.
 The main goal of an Academic Coach is to help any student achieve their fullest potential.
 There are also potential opportunities for ACs to work with international students in individual meetings to help develop fluency through conversation and provide feedback on the English language skills of multilingual students.

 Peer tutors facilitate student learning by helping to clarify specific course content and promote the use of appropriate study strategies.
 Tutors may consult with faculty for course resources, guidance, and direction in their tutoring work.
 The most common courses supported include introductory courses in mathematics, chemistry, physics, economics, engineering, and computer science.
 Tutors conduct regularly scheduled one-on-one and group tutoring sessions throughout the semester as needed.
-They also host Drop-in sessions on a weekly basis, during scheduled times that are held using Zoom Video Conferencing.
-Tutors will return to hosting Drop-in tutoring sessions in various residence halls and library locations on campus in the future, in alignment with CMU’s posture on Covid-19.
+They also host Drop-in sessions on a weekly basis.
 Peer Tutors do not provide answers to homework assignments, but work with students to model problem solving strategies and explain course-specific concepts in compliance with university academic integrity standards.
 Peer Tutors typically work 5-10 hours per week.

 Supplemental Instruction (SI) Leaders are students who facilitate weekly out-of-class group study sessions in targeted courses which they have successfully completed.
 SI Leaders utilize collaborative activities to ensure peer-to-peer interaction in small groups which integrate “what to learn” with “how to learn”.
 SI Leaders are expected to attend lectures for the course they support and meet regularly with the professor to clarify course content and material.
 They must plan and implement their sessions, guiding students through the most difficult course concepts, while sharing strategies they used to be successful in the course.
 SI Leaders typically work 10-15 hours per week.